-An Engineering and Construction (EPC) company’s ability to grow and sustain sales and profits is limited by constraints in the following areas:
+An Engineering and Construction (EPC) company’s ability to grow and sustain sales and profits is limited by constraints in Project Management and Sales.

 EPC organizations that take up turnkey projects (involving engineering, procurement, and site construction) operate in highly uncertain and risky environments.
 To execute these construction projects, the EPC organizations require co-ordination and co-operation among many stakeholders like state-owned companies, individual landowners contractors, and so on.
 What’s more, they even may need the weather to be on their side.

 In addition to external uncertainties in an EPC environment, internal aspects such as delay in arrival of designs and staggered arrival of the large variety of material needed for each construction project create de-synchronization.
 Often, work at the project site is force-started without complete drawings or materials.
 Frequent interruptions, and inadequate resourcing by contractors add to the delays in EPC projects.
 Eventually, these construction projects are prematurely commissioned (despite a “tail” of incomplete tasks and billing).
 These incomplete-but-commissioned projects are unfavourable for both parties.
 They tie up valued resources of the EPC company.
 At the same time, customers of these projects have to contend with long periods of low performance (as compared to initial specs).